ronnie-issa/BSC-2/README.md

 1. **Animation Migration**

-   - Current: GSAP-based animations
+   - Status: ✅ Completed
-   - Target: Framer Motion for better React integration
+   - All components and pages have been migrated to Framer Motion
-   - Affected components:
-     - HeroSection
-     - AboutSection
-     - CollectionSection
-     - All page transitions
+   - GSAP compatibility layer has been removed

 2. **Performance Optimization**
    - Implement lazy loading for images